starwit/waste-detection/README.md

 > **What’s new?**
 > The pipeline now supports **arbitrary, project-specific class names**.
-> Define them once in `params.yaml → data.custom_classes` and the code will:
+> Define them once in the beginning with the `setup_project` script and the code will:
 > * rewrite `dataset.yaml` with the right label set
-> * remap any existing YOLO TXT labels
+> * use and remap any imported dataset with different formats supported
 > * train & evaluate only on the classes you specify
 ---